Setting the Stage

 Wednesday, the 24th of March, 1813

-Weather cold & cloudy, All hands busy raising a block house - our Major dispatch,d our orderly sergeant and one Man on express to forts - Jennings, Brown & Defiance - Our Men which had been complaining all able to walk abou
+Weather cold & cloudy, All hands busy raising a block house - our Major dispatch,d our orderly sergeant and one Man on express to forts - Jennings, Brown & Defiance - Our Men which had been complaining all able to walk about

 “April 9th, we were ordered to Amanda, and on the same night started to Fort Jennings, arriving there on the 11th.
 On the 12th we went to Brown and on the same night to Defiance and on the 14th to Fort Meigs."